Summary of what I know and where to get more info…

 Creating Margin.
 Even if you’re not acutely reacting to triggers, chemicals in your environment may be “adding to your inflammation or histamine bucket” as it’s often described.
 In other words, your body may be responding and reacting imperceptibly, all the while leaving you less margin for daily living and other exposures.
 Meaning you’ll more easily and quickly reach a tipping point into feeling (more) terrible or even having a full on attack.
 Bottom line is the less the body has to process and/or react to, the better.

 Epigentics.
-Another huge factor to consider is epigenetics, the altering of gene expression by environmental chemicals.
-Certain chemicals are known to alter gene expression, which can increase disease risk, if not trigger diseases altogether.
+Another huge factor to consider is epigenetics, the altering of gene expression or function by environmental chemicals.
+Certain chemicals are known to alter gene expression or function, which can increase disease risk, if not trigger diseases altogether.
 Check out this article that summarizes how several classes of environmental chemicals have been proven to alter gene expression, causing epigenetic alterations.
 Epigenetics and Environmental Chemicals.
 Many of these chemicals are commonly found in varying degrees in our indoor air and water.
 For healthy robust people, these chemicals are obviously tolerable within the standard limits, but for those of us with specific genes, we may be much more at risk for triggering genes that can make our lives miserable.
 That’s the idea.
+Read more at Science-Based Medicine… What is Epigenetics?!

 Clean up your air!
 Look into getting indoor plants, removing outgassing materials and throw out anything with “fragrance” listed in the ingredients.